mine9607/RockPaperScissors/README.md

 # rockpaperscissors
-Recreate game of rock paper scissors
+Recreate game of rock paper scissors using prompts to play a best of 3 game of rock paper scissors.